Wabinab/Xenoblade-Chronicles-3-The-Book/src/13_fighting_ethel.md

 Inside the cave outlandishly bright (given there were no glowing light source at their location), Taion was lost in thought, analyzing the situation.

 "Hmmm..."
 Lanz seethed.
 As he saw Taion thinking, prompted: "Hey, Taion!
-Have you been hit?"{{footnote: Writer wasn't sure how one could associate a thinking pose to "being hit", but oh well...}}
+Have you been hit?"{{footnote: Translator wasn't sure how one could associate a thinking pose to "being hit", but oh well...}}

 "No..."